 It’s true that the fastest way to build credit is to use a credit card.
 However, many people prefer not to use credit cards.
-Even if you don’t want to use credit cards, though, your credit score is important.
+Even if you don’t want to use credit cards, though, your Fico credit score is important.
 Mortgages and car loans require that you have good credit if you want the best rates.

 On top of that, there are a number of other financial service providers that want to know your credit score.
 Satellite and cable TV providers often ask to run your credit to determine whether or not you need to provide a security deposit.
 Insurers often check your credit to determine your premiums.
 While employers aren’t supposed to check your credit score, they can check your report.

 You want your credit report to show your finances in the best light, and you want your credit score to reflect your good habits as well.
 But, if you don’t use credit cards, how can you build a credit history that speaks well of you?

 The increased interest in building credit without credit cards, and proving good payment records without the need for high interest debt, has prompted the development of some alternative methods of credit reporting.

 Even FICO, the company that created the credit score and is considered the foremost authority in such matters, has developed an alternative score, which it calls the Expansion Score.
 This score takes into account your bank account activity, as well as your utility payments, rent payments and your purchase plans.
 However, you have to request that companies report on this information, and you should be aware that negative information is, of course, recorded along with the positive information.